touist/touist/README.md

 ## Install

 1. TouIST has a java-based graphical interface (which embeds the command-line tool).
-It be downloaded in the [releases] page and is available for Linux, Windows and macOS.
+It can be downloaded from the [releases] page and is available for Linux, Windows and macOS.
 Two options are available: the plain **jar** for any platform or the non-signed **native** version for macOS and Windows (see below warning).